Mary Earley

-Mary Earley (1900–1993) was an American painter born in St. Louis, Missouri.
-She is known for her New Deal era murals.
+Mary Earley (1900 – 1992) was an American painter known for her New Deal era murals.

 Biography

-Earley moved to Chicago with her family and then located to New York City.
+Born 1900, in St. Louis, Earley moved to Chicago with her family and then located to New York City.
 She attended the Art Students League of New York where she studied with Kenneth Hayes Miller, Kimon Nicolaïdes, and William C. Palmer.

-In 1940 Earley's mural Down-Rent War, Around 1845 was installed in the Delhi, New York post office.
+In 1940, Earley's mural Down-Rent War, Around 1845 was installed in the Delhi, New York post office.
 It was sponsored by the Treasury Section of Fine Arts (TSFA).
 The mural was one of the winner of the New Deal 48-State Competition Post Office murals.
-In 1941 Earley's mural Dance of the Hop Pickers was installed in the Middleburgh, New York post office.
+In 1941, Earley's mural Dance of the Hop Pickers was installed in the Middleburgh, New York post office.
 It was sponsored by the TSFA.